m-kupiec/compendium-javascript/README.md

 setTimeout("console.log('abc')", 1000);
 ```

-Real time interval when using `setInterval` is less then the specified value as the time of callback function execution is included in the specified value
+The real interval time when using `setInterval` is less than the specified value as the time of callback function execution is included in the specified value

-Time intercal when using nested `setTimeout` is more then the specified calue as the time of callback function execution is added to the specified value
+The interval time when using nested `setTimeout` is more than the specified value as the time of callback function execution is added to the specified value

-Interval depends on the operating system performance, so the exact value is not guaranteed
+An interval depends on the operating system's performance, so the exact value is not guaranteed

-In browser runtime environemnt, interval (both for `setInterval` and `setTimeout`) becomes 4+ ms after five nested timers:
+In the browser runtime environemnt, an interval (both for `setInterval` and `setTimeout`) becomes 4+ ms after five nested timers:

 ```js
 function f(callTime) {